antoniomarra8/DATA310/response1.md

-# DATA310 - Antonio Marra
+# DATA310 - Antonio Marra Informal Response 2/3

- * **Informal Response 1**

- **Q: In Laurence Maroney’s video, What is ML, he compares traditional programming with machine learning and argues that the main difference between the two is a reorientation of the rules, data and answers.
+* **Q: In Laurence Maroney’s video, What is ML, he compares traditional programming with machine learning and argues that the main difference between the two is a reorientation of the rules, data and answers.
 According to Maroney, what is the difference between traditional programming and machine learning?**